 Such is the case again this week, as Mitch McConnell and Nancy Pelosi continue to bicker over the next round of coronavirus relief.

-Senate Majority Leader Mitch McConnell, R-Ky., told “Special Report with Bret Baier” Thursday that another coronavirus stimulus bill is likely, but dismissed House Democrats’ latest $3 trillion proposal as “unsalvageable.”take our poll - story continues below
+Senate Majority Leader Mitch McConnell, R-Ky., told “Special Report with Bret Baier” Thursday that another coronavirus stimulus bill is likely, but dismissed House Democrats’ latest $3 trillion proposal as “unsalvageable.”

 “The president and Senate Republicans are going to be in the same place.
 We will let you know when we think the time is right to begin to move again,” McConnell said.
 “I think there’s a high likelihood we’ll do another bill.”